fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - // I cannot model 'anhand Ihrer Sprungantwort'.
 It seems to be a property of the system, but it is not clear to me how to represent this.
     - formalized assertion:
         - OR
-            - 'system1' is an instance of 'integrierend wirkende Strecke'
+            - 'system1' is a secondary instance of 'integrierend wirkende Strecke'
-            - 'system1' is an instance of 'proportional wirkende Strecke'
+            - 'system1' is a secondary instance of 'proportional wirkende Strecke'
-            - 'system1' is an instance of 'allpasshaltige Strecke'
+            - 'system1' is a secondary instance of 'allpasshaltige Strecke'

 - // snippet(89)